 The cost of fusion, relative to other electricity sources, will be the primary decider for commercial power.
-Estimates from literature are presented, together with new estimates, based on simple arguments.
-The conclusion is that the cost of fusion is likely to be 10 times more than fission.
+Estimates are presented, concluding that fusion is likely to cost 10 times more than fission.

 The neutrons from fusion reactions make certain materials radioactive via neutron activation.
 This will produce large volumes of radioactive waste which must be managed for hundreds or even thousands of years.